-Knowledge Check (KC) (10% of Final Grade)
+Knowledge Check (KC)

-Weekly quizzes measure knowledge checking if students understand key concepts of the design cycle within a team environment to redesign interfaces and build prototypes based on the results prioritization of user feedback.
-Questions focus on the underlying principles and concepts rather than memorization to solve the quizzes.
+Weekly quizzes measure knowledge checking if students understand the fundamental component of the secure software life cycle, software testing, software quality, and software assurance.
+Focus on the underlying principles and concepts rather than memorization to solve the quizzes.